Keyboard shortcuts

 load

-Load size bytes from the address pointed to by vPtr.
+Load a value of the specified type from the address pointed to by vPtr.
 Takes a mem token as input (MemoryUse).
 Returns a data value only — does not produce a new mem token.

 store